fassko/fassko.github.io/Content/blog/swiftui-map-annotations.md

 }
 ```

-Now when a user taps on the annotation, they will be brought to the details screen.
+A user will be brought to the details screen after tapping the annotation.
 That's it!

 ![Navigate from the custom annotation](/assets/swiftui-custom-map-annotations/navigate.gif)

 ## TL;DR

 Marking a place on the map with annotation is a significant feature when using a map view in iOS apps.
-In many cases, we want to do it with a custom annotation view.
+We want to do it with a custom annotation view in many cases.

 With SwiftUI, we can create custom annotations and show them on the map in a straightforward manner.
-Using this approach is very nice because we have all the SwiftUI features at our disposal, like stacks, navigation, and more.
+It is very nice to use this approach because we have all the SwiftUI features like stacks, navigation, and more at our disposal.

 ## Links